El Salvador

 Map showing location of El Salvador Caballeros

-Pacamara varietal
+Pacamara variety

 A cross-breed between Pacas and Maragogype, developed in El Salvador in 1958